umschaudhary/Gilfoyle-bitcoin-alert/README.md

   <li>previous price is fetched from the alerts.txt file</li>
   <li>Latest price is fetched from the coinmarketcap api </li>
   <li>Default currency is in Nepalese Rupee (NPR) But it can be changed on the source code with (USD or whatever you like)</li>
+  <li>If you change currency to USD please change value of btc from alerts.txt to USD value , then only it will work correctly</li>
   <li>This Api changes every 5 minute..so program checks the changes every 5 minute and display results</li>
   </ul>